-Vyramuthu otherwise known to all his colleagues as Logan has been the CEO since January 2006 and has 35 years' experience of working within social care and the field of learning disability and mental health in both the NHS and the Private sector.
-Logan trained as a registered nurse (RMNH) and managed several residential care homes before starting his own pioneer.
-He also holds the DMS (Diploma in Management Studies).
+Vyramuthu, otherwise known to all his colleagues as Logan, has been the CEO since January 2006 and has 35 years' experience of working within social care and the field of learning disability and mental health in both the NHS and the Private sector.
+Logan trained as a registered nurse (RMHN) and has managed several residential care homes before starting his own pioneer.
+He also holds a DMS (Dipolma in Management Studies).
 Logan is also the registered manager at the Children's project in South Ockendon.